je-castelan/recipe-app-api/Notes.md

   - docker-compose run --rm app sh -c "python manage.py test && flake8"  # Script to test
 ```

 On the case of `flake8`, remember to declare it on `requirements.txt`.
 Also, we can create a `.flake8` file to define which files we need to ignore with the following syntax.
+It must be into the app folder

 ```
 [flake8]